-- We release two smaller, cleaned, and pre-processed datasets derived from the Baidu-ULTR dataset,3 along with transformerbased query-document embeddings to enable the reproducibility of our work and ease access to Baidu-ULTR. - We publish highly optimized Jax [8, 31] implementations of various standard ULTR methods to enable ULTR researchers to leverage the vast scale of the Baidu-ULTR dataset effectively.4 - We tune six ULTR methods and three naive ranking methods on transformer-based embeddings and learning-to-rank features. - We train six MonoBERT models from scratch, including listwise and ULTR-based loss functions; our model weights are public.5
+- We release two smaller, cleaned, and pre-processed datasets derived from Baidu-ULTR,3 along with transformer-based query-document embeddings to enhance the reproducibility of our work and ease access to Baidu-ULTR. - We publish highly optimized Jax [8, 32] implementations of various standard ULTR methods to enable ULTR researchers to leverage the vast scale of the Baidu-ULTR dataset effectively.4 - We tune six ULTR methods and three naive ranking methods on transformer-based embeddings and learning-to-rank features. - We train six MonoBERT models from scratch, including listwise and ULTR-based loss functions; our model weights are public.5